codegram/calbert/README.md

 # calbert

+`Warning!
+This is pre-alpha code!
+Run at your own risk :)`

 A Catalan ALBERT (A Lite BERT), Google's take on self-supervised learning of language representations.

 It's trained on a corpus of 729 million unique Catalan words from the [Inria's OSCAR](https://traces1.inria.fr/oscar/) dataset.